ouravantgarde/red-rainbow/competitors.md

 > Your love makes me bleed
 >
 > Your eyes and heart, set upon my beautiful gore\
-> Your addiction for pain\
+> Your masochisms and addictions\
 > Splay and fill me\
 > Pop my bones, pull my tendons, peel my silver skin!
 Poke, and prod, and
 >
 > pain
 >
-> For every moment of pain and pleasure that brought me to your epoch\
+> For every moment of pain and pleasure that brought me here\
 > I bring gluttony and lust
 >
 > I am meat\